tarantool/cartridge/rst/cartridge_dev.rst

 * The ``apply_config()`` function may execute any code related to a configuration change, e.g., take care of an ``expirationd`` fiber.

-The validation and application functions together allow you to customize the cluster-wide configuration as described in the :ref:`next section <cartridge-role-config>`.
+The validation and application functions together allow you to change the cluster-wide configuration as described in the :ref:`next section <cartridge-role-config>`.